 Health Benefits of Pumpkin Seeds

-Pumpkin seeds, also known as pepitas, offer a wide range of health benefits that make them a valuable addition to a balanced diet.
+Pumpkin seeds offer a wide range of health benefits that make them a valuable addition to a balanced diet.
 Let's explore some of the key health benefits associated with pumpkin seeds:

 Pumpkin seeds boast impressive levels of vitamins K, and E, and all of the B vitamins like pantothenic acid, riboflavin, thiamin, folate, and niacin.
 Pumpkin seeds are a good source of protein.
 They contain a diverse array of essential amino acids, the building blocks of proteins, which are crucial for various bodily functions and support overall health and well-being.

-Anti-inflammatory: Pumpkin seeds possess anti-inflammatory properties attributed to their omega-3 fats content, which can help reduce levels of C-reactive protein, a marker of chronic inflammation, contributing to the overall management of inflammatory conditions.
+Pumpkin seeds possess anti-inflammatory properties attributed to their omega-3 fat content, which can help reduce levels of C-reactive protein, a marker of chronic inflammation, contributing to the overall management of inflammatory conditions.

 Additionally, the high magnesium content in pumpkin seeds supports bone health and may help reduce the risk of osteoporosis, a common concern for post-menopausal women.